-There are plenty of options with regard to helping control post-operative pain.
-All the potential options will be available and this will have been discussed with your anaesthetist prior to surgery.
+There are plenty of options to help control post-operative pain.
+All the potential options will be available.
+The various options will have been discussed with the anaesthetist prior to surgery.
 In essence, post-operative pain is not something that should worry you.
 There is a section about this elsewhere on the website.

 Typically you will be kept lying flat, often with the foam ‘wedge’ between your legs just for support and to reduce any concern with displacement of the prosthesis until you are moving comfortably and the spinal anaesthetic has ‘worn off’.

 Post-operative day one

-On the first day after surgery the drains will be removed from the wound.
-You will be sat up and blood tests will be taken to ensure that your blood levels are satisfactory.
+On the first day after surgery you will be sat up and blood tests will be taken to ensure that your blood levels are satisfactory.
 You should by now be eating and drinking well.
-You will be encouraged to move your foot ‘up and down’ and gently to bend and straighten your knee.
-The physiotherapists will visit and supervise exercises in bed.
-If all is well and you are comfortable, it is likely that the ‘physios’ will start to get you out of bed and mobile to get the rehabilitation under way formally.
+Your rehabilitation will continue.
+The physiotherapists will visit and supervise exercises in bed and continue with your mobilisation out of bed.

-Typically, the ‘physios’ will help you to walk using a ‘frame’ to start off with so that you have plenty of support and feel confident as you get used to your new hip.
+Initially the physios will help you to walk using a frame or crutches to start off with so that you have plenty of support and feel confident as you get used to your new hip.

-Sometimes patients need a catheter into the bladder.
-This can be inserted before surgery or immediately after surgery in the recovery area.
-Unfortunately sometimes, particularly after regional anaesthesia, the patient can have difficulty passing water and a catheter can be required a few hours after the procedure.
-Whenever it has been ‘put in’, the plan will be to remove the catheter as soon as you are more mobile and will have regained bladder control.
-You may be given additional antibiotics while the catheter is in place.
+Unfortunately, particularly after regional anaesthesia, some patients can have difficulty passing water and a catheter can be required a few hours after the procedure.
+Whether it has been inserted before or after surgery, the plan will be to remove the catheter as soon as you are more mobile.

-The surgeon will visit you on a regular basis to monitor your progress and certainly should be able to answer any of the questions that you have about your rehabilitation.
+The surgeon will visit you to monitor your progress and certainly should be able to answer any of the questions that you have about your rehabilitation.
 Similarly, you will have an opportunity to go over the details of the operation, exactly what was found and what procedure was carried out.

-It is important to reassure you that there are plenty of options in terms of painkillers, injections, tablets, ice packs that are available to keep your pain under control.
+It is important to reassure you that there are plenty of options in terms of painkillers, injections and tablets available to keep your pain under control.
 Again, these are dealt with elsewhere in the site.
-Post-operative pain relief should not be something to concern you.
+Post-operative pain relief following your hip operation should not be something to concern you.

-You will be asked to wear Thrombo Embolic Deterrent (TED) stockings in an attempt to reduce the risk of clots.
+You will be asked to wear thromboembolic deterrent (TED) stockings in an attempt to reduce the risk of clots.
 These can be a little bit uncomfortable but they are important as clots are a major concern following this type of joint replacement surgery.
-I like to encourage patients to use these stockings for the first six weeks as they become more mobile.
+I like to encourage patients to use these stockings for the first six weeks following surgery as they become more mobile.

 Similarly, we use injections of low molecular weight heparin into the soft tissues of the anterior abdomen to reduce the risk of clots.
 Often patients are able to self-administer these injections.
-These injections will be started immediately after your surgery once the risk of any acute bleeding has reduced and will be continued for four weeks after you return home.
+The injections will be started immediately after your surgery once the risk of any acute bleeding has reduced and will be continued for four weeks after you return home.
 The nurse will go through this with you before surgery and while on the ward.
-Again this is not something about which you should have any concern.
+Again, this is not something about which you should have any concern.

 Discharge dates are variable but typically this would be on the first or second post-operative day.
 This will all be dependent on your progress, on the operation that was performed, on any pre-operative medical concern and on circumstances at home.

-The occupational therapist will have arranged and supplied a number of pieces of equipment that will help both while you are on the ward and after you go home.
+The occupational therapist will have arranged and supplied a number of pieces of equipment that will be available while you are on the ward and will help after you go home.
 These should include apparatus to raise the height of your lavatory seat and apparatus to help you pick up objects from the floor, alongside any other equipment that is felt would be beneficial to you.